Home > Bankruptcy >

 You can merge your debt in several ways, including a debt consolidation loan, transferring your credit card debt to a no-interest or low-interest credit card, securing a home equity loan, or getting a home equity line of credit (HELOC).

-All these options can get you a lower interest rate — if you qualify.
-Although the result might lower your monthly payments, before you agree, make sure you weigh the amount you save in interest vs. the fees that typically come with debt consolidation.
+All these options can result in a lower interest rate — if you qualify.
+Although the loan payment may be lower than the sum of your monthly minimums, before signing, make sure to weigh the amount saved in interest vs. the fees that typically come with debt consolidation.

 Debt Settlement

 Never confuse debt settlement — also known as debt negotiation and debt arbitration — with credit counseling or debt management programs.
-In debt settlement, you (or your representative) ask your creditors (usually credit card companies) to accept part of what you owe as payment in full.
+In debt settlement, you (or your representative) ask your creditors (credit card companies, medical collections agencies) to accept part of what you owe as payment in full.

 Many times, however, cash is not an option.
 People can turn to debt settlement companies for help.
 These companies: